 Colossus Music: How did you guys all get into music?
 Where did it start for each of you?

 Deemo: When I was in elementary school I played the trumpet.
 I also sang in the choir at church and at school so it really started there for me.
-I really liked playing trumpet but when we got to middle school they discontinued the program so I started playing basketball.
-I really didn’t care about music much until I got to college.
-I always liked listening to it but never really cared to make any of my own.
+I really liked playing trumpet but when we got to middle school they discontinued the program so I started playing basketball and really didn’t care about music much until I got to college.
+Music has been in my entire life and I always liked listening to it but never really cared to make any of my own.
 The beginning of my sophomore year, I was like “I feel like making music.”
 Being here, there really isn’t much to do but there is a studio up the hill so I started talking to JungleBoy who also wanted to make music and that’s how it started.
 We went to high school together and have known each other since we were thirteen.

 ApeBaby: I was just in the hood and was always around people who were either playing ball or rapping.
 When balling didn’t work out, I was always making rhymes and stuff and when Deemo told me he wanted to make music I was like “oh what’s up!”
 I was already in tune with little flows and stuff.
 Plus girls were always telling me too, why don’t I take it seriously?
 I would do little flows here and there, especially driving around in the car and they would always say to me, “Nah you got to stop playing you could be good.”
 That’s when we started going to the studio, putting up bread, and making music.

 Kold Ka2e: I wasn’t rapping at first, I was kind of just the manager.
 I already knew some people so I could network and stuff.
 Then, December 6th they had a studio session and told me to pull up.
 I went in and we tried some things and it came out good so we posted it on Instagram.
 It had 1000 plus views on it and from there I just started rapping and we made songs.